aspeiro3/RPSH/README.md

 # Game 'Rock-Paper-Scissors-Hammer'

-This is a public API for the 'Rock-Paper-Scissors' game with the added feature of choosing 'Hammer'.
+Welcome to the public API for the 'Rock-Paper-Scissors' game, now featuring the exciting addition of 'Hammer'!

-To play the game, make a GET request and pass the user's choice (rock, paper, scissors, or hammer) as a query parameter.
+To engage in the game, simply make a GET request and include the user's choice (rock, paper, scissors, or hammer) as a query parameter.

 `GET '<url>/api/v1/game?user_choice=paper'` - local URL 'http://localhost:3000'

-In response, the service will return three values:
+The service will respond with success or error:

+* Success:
-* user_choice - the value passed in the request parameter
+`user_choice` - The value provided in the request parameter.
-* api_choice - the server's random choice
+`api_choice` - The server's random selection.
-* result - the result of the game (user_won, user_lost, or game_draw)
+`result` - The outcome of the game (user_won, user_lost, or game_draw).

 Example response:
 ```json